josh-works/strava_run_polylines_osm/readme.md

 I want to duplicate the functionality visible in [https://www.markhneedham.com/blog/2017/04/29/leaflet-strava-polylines-osm/](https://www.markhneedham.com/blog/2017/04/29/leaflet-strava-polylines-osm/).

 I'd like to know how to deploy it to Heroku, so it's publicly visible.
-I've deployed Rails apps before, not Flask/Python apps.
+I've deployed Rails apps before, not Flask/Python apps. (here's the working version on Heroku: https://josh-strava-heatmap.herokuapp.com/)

-Decided to make it a Sinatra app: [https://vast-meadow-00701.herokuapp.com/](https://vast-meadow-00701.herokuapp.com/)

 It's working locally, but not on Heroko: